 I hope all of them because they are all worth visiting.
 But if you have limited time, you can still see most of these Taichung attractions in one day.
-Follow my itinerary so you don’t have to work out all the details yourself.
+Whether you are a solo traveller or someone local who is doing a solo staycation, follow my itinerary so you don’t have to work out all the details yourself.

 Let me know in the comments which attraction you like or if I am missing other things to do in Taichung, Taiwan.